KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-ObjectBlocks.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-OClock by eouia](https://github.com/eouia/MMM-OClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [octomirror-module by shbatm](https://github.com/shbatm/octomirror-module/)